mark-hahn/jsw/README.md

 ### Helping Development

 Clone this repo and run `npm install` in the repo folder.
 Edit the code in the `src` or `uglify` folder.
-When you run `scripts/run` using the Usage instructions above, it will automatically compile the coffeescript to javascript before running.
+When you run `scripts/run` using the Usage instructions above it will automatically compile the coffeescript to javascript before running.
 This is obviously temporary until the pre-publish build process is added.

+Use `scripts/runw` (run and watch) instead of `scripts/run` and the test will be run again whenever and source file changes.

 ### Worried about developing in Coffeescript?